 Are there any camp discounts?

 The FPA summer camp fee includes the yearly FPA membership cost of $26 dollars.
-As part of the 2019 camp season, FPA has two early registration discount options: a 10% summer camp discount for enrollments completed by May 31st or a 5% early registration discount for enrollments completed May 31st.
+As part of the 2020 camp season, FPA has two early registration discount options: a 10% summer camp discount for enrollments completed before May 31st or a 5% early registration discount for enrollments completed May 31st.

 What is the camp withdrawal and/or refund policy?